com-pas/compas-deployment/README.md

 To start all configured services, go to the `compas` directory and run the following two commands:

 ```
-# First build the Keycloak Custom image and Reverse Proxy.
-docker-compose build

-# Start all the containers in the background.
+# Build (if needed) and start all the containers in the background.
-docker-compose up -d
+docker-compose up -d --build
 ```

 This first command builds 2 containers (keycloak and reverse proxy) and next command starts all CoMPAS services at the same time.